ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of snow showers before 11am, then a slight chance of rain and snow showers between 11am and 1pm.
-Cloudy, with a high
+         <h3>Today</h3>A slight chance of snow showers before 11am, then a slight chance of rain and snow showers between 11am and 1pm.
+Cloudy, with
-         near 36.
-Northeast wind 6 to 9 mph.
-Chance of precipitation is 30%.
+         a high near 36.
+Northeast wind around 9 mph.
+Chance of precipitation is 20%.
 New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">